Erich M. Fabricius

 Attorney Erich M. Fabricius is a member of Fabricius & Fabricius PLLC.

 Erich leads the bankruptcy and litigation departments of Fabricius & Fabricius PLLC.
+He is a Board Certified Specialist in Consumer Bankruptcy Law, as certified by the North Carolina Board of Legal Specialization.
 His principal practice area is bankruptcy, and he has maintained a primary focus on bankruptcy his entire career as a licensed attorney in North Carolina.
 Erich also represents clients in civil litigation, including debt collection cases, business disputes, and under consumer protection statutes.
+His bankruptcy expertise is complementary when he assists non-bankruptcy clients with debt disputes.

 After law school, Erich began his career by serving as a law clerk at the United States Bankruptcy Court for two years.
 During this clerkship, he had hands-on exposure to hundreds of bankruptcy cases of all shapes and sizes.
 From this experience, he has gained extensive knowledge of the United States Bankruptcy Code, as well as many practical insights enabling him to serve his clients more efficiently and more effectively.
 Erich is willing to take on complex and difficult cases to advance client objectives.
 He is admitted to practice before federal courts in the Eastern and Middle Districts of North Carolina as well as North Carolina state courts.